 Step 5: Get One’s PE License (Optional, Timeline Varies)

 The last step is earning a Professional Engineering (PE) license from one’s state board, which helps engineers advance their careers.
 As mentioned earlier, biomedical engineers must have at least four years of working experience before they become eligible to obtain a PE license.
-Please note that while there is no biomedical engineering specialization available, there are related exams in biological, chemical, and mechanical engineering.
+Please note that while no biomedical engineering specialization is available, there are related biological, chemical, and mechanical engineering exams.

 What Do Biomedical Engineers Do?